TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Dataset analysis

-The best UMass value (-0.69) is obtained with 13 topics.
-Tab.~\ref{tab:LDA_topics} shows the inferred topics and the top 10 keywords for each of them.
-Once identified the topics, we group the channels according to them using LDA.
-Tab.~\ref{tab:english_topics} reports the topics discovered in the TGDataset and the number of channels associated with each topic.
-As we can see, the emerged topics are quite different from those covered by the seed channels (see Sec.~\ref{sec:data_collection}).
-Indeed, some disappeared (\eg Sport, Marketing), while other interesting topics came up.
-One of these is related to carding.
-Carding is the practice of selling full details of stolen credit cards or selling prepaid cards or other goods purchased with them.
+Among the new topics, one is related to carding, the practice of selling full details of stolen credit cards or selling prepaid cards or other goods purchased with them.
 Similarly to what happens in dark web forums~\cite{kigerl2020behind}, carders (the people who own the stolen credit cards) use Telegram channels to place gift cards or goods for sale.
 In the TGDataset, we find 1,489 channels (7.53\% of the English part of the dataset) offering this service.
-In particular, the presence of 45 carding channels marked as a scam by Telegram suggests that some of them do not deliver the offered service.
+In particular, Telegram marked 45 carding channels as scams, suggesting that some of them do not deliver the service they offer.

 Another unusual cluster containing 989 channels (5\% of English channels) is the one about extremists and radicals.
 Here, several channels promote white supremacy, as well as other Nazi ideologies and conspiracies against the white race (the title of one of these channels is \textit{White Genocide Immigration Anti-White Agenda}).
 Interestingly, there are four channels in this category having the verified status.
 One channel (\textit{"ISIS Watch"}) just publishes daily updates on banned terrorist content.
 Instead, the other three channels are related to official news agencies of the Russian government and are no longer accessible on Telegram.
 Moreover, some of their messages we collected are obscured by the platform.
 To investigate this aspect deeper, we analyze the messages obscured by Telegram as they incited violence, published illegal pornographic content, or shared content protected by copyright.
 In this case, Telegram replaced some or all of the channel's messages with text explaining the reasons for obfuscation.
 Interestingly, the channel itself and the metadata (\eg the posting date) related to the original messages are still available.